 - theft or loss of electronic devices that have processed or stored Australian government information

 - intentional or accidental introduction of viruses to a network

 - suspicious or unauthorised network activity.

-- download a cyber security incident report form (PDF)
+- Alternatively, government ICT professionals may download a cyber security incident report form (PDF)

 - If you download the cyber security incident report form, it must be handled and stored in accordance with its security classification once completed.
 This may require access to a classified fax or mail service.

 - Other organisations should use the Australian Cyber Security Centre incident report form.

 - Phone ASD, 1300 CYBER1 (1300 292 371).